Involuta/Blazarang/README.md

 Cotu: “Can I ask…why doesn’t no name use weapons?”
 Greg: “He just prefers not to.
 I’ve offered him weapons before but he’s refused them every time.”
 Cotu: “Ah.
 Perhaps he wants to master unarmed combat first.
 If only we could ask him directly.”
 Greg: “Yeah.
-Also there’s the fact that like, the vast majority of our stash is magic, so little Niffty can’t use them.”
+Also there’s the fact that like, the vast majority of our stash is magic, so little Nifty can’t use them.”
 Cotu: “Really?
 Why all the magic weapons?”
 Pilot: “Um, if I may butt in, any weapon that’s not infused with magic will most likely be weaker than our bodies.
-As far as I’ve seen, our bodies are made of one of the strongest materials in the universe.”
+After all, our bodies are made of one of the strongest materials in the universe.”
 Cotu: “I see.”
 Greg: “Wait.
 Why didn’t I think of that?
-That’s why Nelson doesn’t use weapons.
+That’s why he doesn’t use weapons.
 Damn.
 I’m dumb.”
 Pilot: “Well, it can be easy to forget how durable we are without a frame of reference.”
-Greg: “...yo, we should call snowflake and X, and have snowy shoot a shard at me and X at the same time and see who gets hurt more.”
+Greg: “Frame of reference...yo, what if we get Clarity to shoot a shard at me and X at the same time and see who gets hurt more?”
 Pilot: “Umm…I think it’s best for your health that you just take my word that, uh, we’re tough.”
 Greg: “...I’m tough.”
 Nobody knows that the real reason why no name doesn’t use weapons is so that if he’s ever separated from his brothers and is disarmed, he can defend himself without relying on them.
 Having this conversation unlocks the Seer question “Why doesn’t no name use weapons?"